 Growing wasabi plants (Wasabi japonica) are a challenge that not many home gardeners attempt.
 How-to information—even on the internet—is slim.
 Especially if you want to attempt growing outside of those few climates (the pacific Northwest and some areas of the Appalachians) that resemble their native habitat in Japan.

-Commercial growers in Japan tend to guard their methods with intense secrecy.
-Some, outside of Japan, charge a lot of money to share their growing tips even with everyday enthusiasts.
 In the USA, Frog Eyes Wasabi, on the Oregon coast, has developed its own commercial methods.
 They also sell plantlets to those who wish to give it a try in the Pacific Northwest.
 The plants come with little extra help for those in other regions.

-A few years ago I had a brief chat with a Frog Eyes staff member and they confirmed that it is possible to container grow wasabi in New England.
-I’m encouraged by their guidance and information.
-This is definitely a plant for those with an experimentalist attitude, who appreciate the prize of a hard earned task.
 One grower I read about likened the process to making a very complicated cake.
 It is something that takes time to learn and practice but once figured out, is not so hard.
-So in memory of my grandmother, who I know would get tremendous joy from spreading some fresh wasabi across a Montana-raised angus steak, and for the sake of saying I figured it out, I am giving it a try.
+In memory of my grandmother, who I know would get tremendous joy from spreading some fresh wasabi across a Montana-raised angus steak, and for the sake of saying I figured it out, I am going to plant wasabi and give it my best try.

 Cultivating Wasabi In New England